japila-books/apache-spark-internals/docs/scheduler/TaskContextImpl.md

 addTaskCompletionListener(listener: TaskCompletionListener): TaskContext
 ----

-NOTE: `addTaskCompletionListener` is part of the <<spark-TaskContext.adoc#addTaskCompletionListener, TaskContext Contract>> to register a `TaskCompletionListener`.
+NOTE: `addTaskCompletionListener` is part of the <<spark-TaskContext.md#addTaskCompletionListener, TaskContext Contract>> to register a `TaskCompletionListener`.

 `addTaskCompletionListener`...FIXME